 Summary of TAC Meetings

 The TAC conducted a total of 12 meetings from December 1st, 2020 through October X, 2021.
-These ranged in length from 3-4 hours.
+These meetings ranged in length from 3-4 hours.
 Full recordings and agendas of each meeting can be found on the Clean Waterways Act Stormwater Rulemaking Technical Advisory Committee (TAC) Webpage.

 There was a large amount of public interest as the rulemaking effort started.
-Many organizations and members of the public sent letters to the stormwater2020 email.
-These comments were all archived in the website and can be looked at any time by members of the public.
+Many organizations and members of the public sent letters to the email address created for this effort stormwater2020@floridadep.gov.
+These comments were archived on the website and can be looked at any time by members of the public.
 The topics that appeared most often in these public comments were compiled and given to the TAC.
-The TAC was then asked to vote on which topics they wished to discuss most.
-We used this list of topics to help structure the meetings starting March 25th, often being able to group similar topics into the same conversation.
+The TAC was then asked to vote on which topics they most wished to discuss.
+This list of topics was used to help structure meetings on and after March 25th, with similar topics grouped into the same meeting.
 The final list of topics and the votes received from the TAC can be found in Attachment A.

 December 15th

-The first TAC meeting was a short introductory meeting of this Stormwater TAC rulemaking effort.
+The first TAC meeting was a short introductory meeting of the Stormwater TAC rulemaking effort.
 Each member of the TAC introduced themselves, their background and who they were representing.
 The Sunshine Law and Public Records Law were reviewed so the TAC members would know to follow these rules during the process.
 The goals and charge questions were reviewed, and the future topics discussed.

 January 27th

 The TAC website and resources were reviewed at the beginning of this meeting to ensure the TAC members knew where public comments, academic resources, previous meeting agendas/recordings, and the schedule for future meetings could be found.
-This was followed up by a presentation by Dr. Harvey Harper on the previous 2007 stormwater study, evaluating the current stormwater design of that time.
+This was followed up by a presentation by Harvey Harper on the previous 2007 stormwater study, evaluating the current stormwater design at that time.
 In preparation for this rulemaking effort, Kim Ornberg, then presented the results of the previous rulemaking effort in 2010 as well as the resulting draft handbook that was created.
 In reviewing this handbook, the TAC were tasked with forming a list of topics that they would like to discuss in this new process.

 February 25th

-Dr. Sansalone, one of the TAC members, started the meeting by presenting on the Naples 212 Stormwater basin project.
-This was then followed up by a presentation on the NOAA Alas 14 by David Jones, Khan Boupha, and Tracy Dayton.
+John Sansalone, one of the TAC members, started the meeting by presenting on the Naples 212 Stormwater basin project.
+This was then followed up by a presentation on the NOAA Atlas 14 by David Jones, Khan Boupha, and Tracy Dayton.
 The TAC members discussed these two presentations and their opinions on updating to the NOAA Atlas 14.
-The TAC also confirmed the list of topics they had previously voted on as a guide to structure future discussion.
+The TAC also confirmed the list of topics they had previously voted on as a guide to structure future meetings.

 March 25th

-This TAC meeting started with a presentation from FDOT stormwater facility O&M practices.
+This TAC meeting began with a presentation from FDOT stormwater facility O&M practices.
 The TAC members were then able to ask questions of the presenter which led into their discussion of stormwater maintenance regulation in Florida.
 The TAC provided recommendations regarding maintenance regulations.
 These recommendations can be found in the next section.

 April 28th